yaleman/splunk-rs/README.md

 # splunk

-A start on implementing a rust crate for Splunk-related things.
+A start on implementing a Rust crate for Splunk-related things.

 ## TODO

 - Most of it
+- HEC Transfers
+  - [x] it does a *really* simple version of pushing to HEC now with HecClient.
 - REST API Auth
   - [x] Basic Authentication to the REST API
   - [ ] Token Authentication to the REST API